apereo/cas/cas-server-documentation/integration/Attribute-Release.md

 available to the principal that were retrieved from a different place during the authentication event, etc.

 <div class="alert alert-info"><strong>Caching Upon Release</strong><p>Note
 that the policy is only consulted at release time, upon a service ticket validation event.
-If there are any custom webflows and such that wish to rely on the resolved <code>Principal</code> AND also wish to receive an updated set of attributes, those components must consult the underlying source directory without relying on the <code>Principal</code>.</p></div>
+If there are any custom webflows and such that wish to rely on the resolved <code>Principal</code> AND also wish to r eceive an updated set of attributes, those components must consult the underlying source directory without relying on the <code>Principal</code>.</p></div>

 Sample configuration follows: